 Funding Amounts: Award ceiling: $2,725,311 | Award floor: $212,004 | ~4 awards expected

-Summary: Supports development and integration of human new approach methodologies (NAMs) and maintenance of specific pathogen free (SPF) research models to advance HIV/AIDS research.
+Summary: Supports integrated development and use of human new approach methodologies (NAMs) and specific pathogen free (SPF) research models to advance HIV/AIDS research.

-This funding opportunity is designed to accelerate the adoption, validation, and integration of human new approach methodologies (NAMs) in NIH-funded HIV/AIDS research, while also supporting high-quality specific pathogen free (SPF) animal model resources where in vivo models remain necessary.
-The initiative has two main priorities:
+This opportunity aims to accelerate the development, validation, and adoption of human new approach methodologies (NAMs) in HIV/AIDS research, while maintaining support for high-quality specific pathogen free (SPF) in vivo models where scientifically necessary.
+The program has two main priorities: